 Ballston Spa is a somewhat small village located in the state of New York.
-With a population of 5,375 people and six constituent neighborhoods, Ballston Spa is the 300th largest community in New York.
-Ballston Spa has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 5,276 people and six constituent neighborhoods, Ballston Spa is the 300th largest community in New York.
+Ballston Spa has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Unlike some villages, Ballston Spa isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Ballston Spa are a mix of both white- and blue-collar jobs.
-Overall, Ballston Spa is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Ballston Spa who work in management occupations (11.75%), sales jobs (11.53%), and teaching (11.34%).
+Overall, Ballston Spa is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Ballston Spa who work in sales jobs (12.59%), office and administrative support (10.43%), and teaching (8.89%).

 Also of interest is that Ballston Spa has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Ballston Spa home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ballston Spa residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ballston Spa include German, Italian, English, and French.
+The greatest number of Ballston Spa residents report their race to be White, followed by Asian.
+Important ancestries of people in Ballston Spa include Irish, German, Italian, English, and French.

 The most common language spoken in Ballston Spa is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Chinese.